THE DRAGON DOC

 Dragon’s Hoard

 Actual items found in a dragon’s hoard: seven full settings of silverware.
-Someone, somewhere, has to have missed those!
+Someone, somewhere, has to have missed these!

 Dragons Talk!